-FY16 Cash Bonus Plan Metrics Threshold Target Stretch (25% of bonus target) 50% Payout 100% Payout 200% Payout Adjusted Free Cash Flow \$130.80 million \$145.30 million \$159.80 million
+FY17 Cash Bonus Plan Metrics Threshold Target Stretch (25% of bonus target) 50% Payout 100% Payout 200% Payout Adjusted Free Cash Flow \$174 million \$194 million \$213 million

-Bonuses indicated increase proportionately in 1/10th of 1% increments for final results between the goals indicated with maximum bonus at stretch.
+Bonuses increase proportionately in 1/10th of 1% increments for final results between the goals indicated with maximum bonus at stretch.
 No bonuses tied to performance are paid for results below the Threshold goal.
+The maximum bonus payout is capped at 200% for Company performance at, or above, the stretch goal.

 The NECC considered whether to exercise negative discretion when determining the achievement of targets, and determined that no negative discretion should be exercised.
-The Adjusted Free Cash Flow of the Company in fiscal 2016 was \$184.7 million which made the amount of the awards payable under the annual bonus plan 200% of target.
+The Adjusted Free Cash Flow of the Company in fiscal 2017 was \$205.5 million which made the amount of the awards payable under the annual bonus plan 160.5% of target.